pravinajaaz/mycorp_greeting/README.md

 3. Allows users to create, update, delete, fetch, publish and unpublish Greeting content using REST API

 ## Installation
-Install greetings_feature and mycorp_greeting like any other Drupal module and create greeting content to play around with the API
+Install greetings_feature and mycorp_greeting like any other Drupal module and create greeting content to play around with the API.

 ## REST API Documentation